opengdpr/OpenDSR/OpenGDPR_specification.md

 ### 5.3.
 Identity Object

-An OpenGDPR request **MUST** contain one or more Identity objects used to fulfill the request.
-An Identity object contains the following properties:
+An OpenGDPR request **MAY** contain one or more Identity objects used to fulfill the request.
+The identity object is **REQUIRED** unless identities are present in an extension object, see section 7.1.2 An Identity object contains the following properties:

 - `identity_type`